 I did reach out to MSP to see if they had any plans to help and unfortunately they don’t have any plans to help anytime soon.

-I’d encourage you to continue looking into these options.
 It’s not looking great today but we’re hoping to see more and more changes.

 Remember, you’re in control of your financial future.
 It takes time and money to put in plans like this, but it’s worth it to know your family will be taken care of.